ethz-asl/bt_fsm_comparison/README.md

 ## Media

 The video showing the mobile manipulator solving the task while controlled by the three policy representation is available at [this link](https://drive.google.com/file/d/1t6Q_a2XKccUspUXsMQzmufopultJKSnc/view?usp=sharing).

+The images of the policy representations can be found in the [imgs](https://github.com/ethz-asl/bt_fsm_comparison/tree/main/imgs) folder.

 ### TODOs